How to Avoid Capital Gains Tax on Inherited Property in Australia: Expert Strategies Revealed

 It’s not a separate tax but a part of your income tax.

-Here’s some things to consider if you sell an investment property and have to deal with CGT
+Here’s some things to consider if you sell an investment property and have to deal with CGT.

-Understanding capital gainsA capital gain occurs when you sell an asset for more than it cost to acquire.
+How CGT WorksA capital gain occurs when you sell an asset for more than it cost to acquire.
 This ‘gain’ is what the Australian Taxation Office (ATO) taxes you on.

 Calculating CGTA CGT event happens when you sell or dispose of the property.
 This is when you’ll need to calculate the potential capital gain or loss and understand the tax implications.
+If the asset was inherited, it’s important to know when the deceased acquired the asset, as this date can affect potential CGT exemptions or liabilities for beneficiaries.

 CGT eventsA CGT event happens when you sell or dispose of the property.
 This is when you’ll need to calculate the potential capital gain or loss, and understand the tax implications.